cbuchner1/CudaMiner/README.txt

 GTX 460:   101  kHash/sec
 GTX 560Ti: 140  kHash/sec
 GTX 660Ti: 156  kHash/sec  (OpenCL: 60-70)

+NOTE: Compute 1.0 through 1.3 devices seem to run faster on Windows XP or Linux.

 Your nVidia cards will now suck a little less for mining!
 This tool will automatically use all nVidia GPUs found in your system, but the